Enigmatic-Smile/docs/reimbursement.md

 ## Eligibility

-The reimbursement request is done towards a cardholder transaction with the path parameter transactionId and it needs to meet the eligibility criteria that can be checked with the transaction boolean property reimbursementEligible.
-You must be using the API version 2021-09-28 or newer to have the property available in your transactions.
+The reimbursement request is done towards a cardholder transaction with the path parameter `transactionId` and it needs to meet the eligibility criteria that can be checked with the transaction boolean property `reimbursementEligible`.
+You must be using the API version `2021-09-28` or newer to have the property available in your transactions.

 Eligibility has a `true` value when the transaction meets the following criteria: